 Lewin’s 3-Stage Model of Change Theory: Overview

-Change is the foundation for organizational development.
-Yet, most employees prefer the status quo over transformational change.
-Change management models are designed to help you navigate through transitional phases and guide your team members towards adapting to new change – allowing businesses to maximize ROI.
+Change management models are designed to help you navigate through transitional phases and guide your team members toward adapting to new digital applications, processes, workflows, and more – allowing businesses to maximize ROI from digital transformation iniatives.

 One popular change model was proposed by change leader Kurt Lewin, which balances the driving and restraining forces to manage organizational changes such as digital transformation, software implementation, and business process improvements.

 Kurt Lewin’s Force Field Theory states that restraining forces influence the behavior of both the group and individuals, ultimately deciding the fate of change.
 The driving forces motivate & steer employees toward the new state.
 The restraining forces highlight potential resistance to change, acting as the prime barriers to change initiatives.